 To celebrate this milestone and to commemorate the 75th Anniversary of the Canadians at JUNO Beach, we are excited to bring back again the very much in demand and popular live play Jake's Gift.

-Tickets are $20 and can be obtained at the Legion Office.
+Tickets are $20 and can be obtained at the Legion Office or at the door.
 There will be an afternoon performance 4th May at the Lethbridge Legion Memorial Hall.
 Doors open 2 pm show starts at 3pm.
 View this youtube video about the background of the play and characters here